|Nutrition Facts (per serving)|

 These basic salmon patties—or salmon croquettes—have long been a favorite Southern dish.
 If you're from the South, you probably have fond memories of Friday evening salmon croquettes.
-Not only are these salmon croquettes an easy preparation, the use of canned salmon makes them easy on the budget.
+Not only are these salmon croquettes an easy preparation, but the use of canned salmon also makes them easy on the budget.

 They make a fantastic everyday family meal with macaroni and cheese.
 Or serve them with French fries or roasted potatoes and steamed peas or broccoli.
 Cucumbers with sour cream and dill is an excellent choice; dill and cucumbers both go well with salmon.

-- Turn the salmon and liquid into a medium-size bowl.
+Turn the salmon and liquid into a medium-size bowl.
 Flake the salmon with a fork, removing any skin and bones.
 Smaller bones are edible and may be mashed.
 Add the grated onion, parsley, and pepper; blend thoroughly.

-- Add the beaten eggs and blend well.
+Add the beaten eggs and blend well.
 Add enough breadcrumbs, about 1/2 to 3/4 cup, to make the mixture thick enough to shape into about 12 small patties.

 - Substitute finely crushed saltines or Ritz crackers for the fine, dry breadcrumbs.